Indianapolis Colts: Logos and uniforms

 In 2002, the Colts made a minor striping pattern change on their jerseys, having the stripes only on top of the shoulders then stop completely.
 Previously, the stripes used to go around to underneath the jersey sleeves.
 This was done because the Colts, like many other football teams, were beginning to manufacture the jerseys to be tighter to reduce holding calls and reduce the size of the sleeves.
 Although the white jerseys of the Minnesota Vikings at the time also had a similar striping pattern and continued as such (as well as the throwbacks the New England Patriots wore in the Thanksgiving game against the Detroit Lions in 2002, though the Patriots later wore the same throwbacks in 2009 with truncated stripes and in 2010 became their official alternate uniform), the Colts and most college teams with this striping pattern did not make this adjustment.

 In 2017, the Colts brought back the blue pants but paired them with the blue jerseys as part of the NFL Color Rush program.

-The club officially revealed an updated wordmark logo, as well as updated numeral fonts, on April 13, 2020.
+The club revealed an updated wordmark logo, as well as updated numeral fonts, on April 13, 2020.
 While blue and white remained the team's core colors, they added black as a tertiary color, with its usage restricted to the embroidered Nike swoosh on the white uniforms.
-Despite the wordmark change, the previous wordmarks are still painted on the Lucas Oil Stadium end zones.
+Despite the wordmark change, the previous wordmarks were still painted on the Lucas Oil Stadium end zones until 2024, when the Colts unveiled a new turf surface.

+On July 20, 2023, the Colts unveiled a new alternate uniform, including a black alternate helmet.
+The jersey remained blue, but added black trim to the numbers and moved the white sleeve stripes to the shoulders.
+The "Indiana C" alternate logo was placed on the left shoulder.
+Blue pants with white stripes are paired with this uniform.
+In a first for the franchise, the Colts would wear black helmets with the uniform, maintaining almost the same look as the primary white helmet save for the increased usage of black.